Skip to content

 By now, you might be wondering what this is all about?
 You are not alone.
 With the energy levels renewed, I was eager to get back into reading the excellent The Rough Guide to The Blues while listening to some of the suggested playlists through my headphones.
 With that in mind and the fact that I also enjoyed very much reading The Rough Guide to Reggae front to back many years ago, I decided to buy all the Rough Guides I could get my hands on for the genres I’m interested in and that have rave reviews.
 The books I was chasing after all appeared to be out of print for a while already and even the official website of Rough Guide doesn’t provide much help is this regard.
 They seem to have abandoned the extensive book format instead focusing on releasing Vinyl, CD or digital compilations to introduce you to a specific genre, style or artist.
 So, you are left to your own devices browsing the internet for second hand copies which often have a hefty price tag depending on the title and condition.
 Some of the titles are extremely well received by readers, critics and insiders worldwide with some being named as the authority when it comes to the respective genre.
 If you are looking to expand your knowledge or dip your toe into a new genre, the Rough Guide book series offers a great entry point that will last many years.
 I recommend tracking down a copy while there are still some left for a reasonable price.
 The books I read so far, have all been a wonderful entry point for me to broaden my knowledge.
 Below the titles I managed to get my hands on.

 The Rough Guide to Reggae (3rd Edition) – Written by Steve Barrow (Blood and Fire label) and Peter Dalton (Honest Jon’s music label), two authorities on the history of Reggae.
 One of the most appraised books in the series which I can only confirm.
 An excellent book, relatively easy to find and not the most expensive.
-Apart from the history of Reggae, the artists categorised from A-Z and the recommended albums are extensive and well chosen.
+Apart from the history of the genre, the artists categorised from A-Z and the recommended albums are extensive and well chosen.

 The Rough Guide to the Blues (1st Edition) – Not fully read yet, but the reviews were again mostly five out of five and so far I can vouch for it.
 Maybe a little less extensive than the Rough Guide to Reggae, Nigel Williamson gives a profound introduction of it’s history coupled with playing style specific recommend playlist up until the 70’s followed by an artist A-Z with some of their best work.
 If you are going for buying only the best of the Rough Guide series, The Rough Guide to The Blues should definitely be included.

 The Rough Guide to Hip-hop (2nd Edition) – I haven’t even flipped through to the pages to be honest.
 So, I have to rely fully on the reviews that I have read so far.
 This goes for all the books that follow hereafter.
-Even though most of the reviews praise the work that has been done by Peter Shapiro, to give an overview of a genre (or culture) that from all the other genres is probably the most exciting and experimental field in the last 10 years or so (especially Rap), he does seem to come across as overtly opiniated to the point of not recommending artists or albums while he in some cases he should.
+Even though most of the reviews praise the work that has been done by Peter Shapiro, to give an overview of a genre (or culture) that from all the other genres is probably the most exciting and experimental field in the last 10 years or so (especially Rap), he does seem to come across as overtly opiniated to the point of not recommending artists or albums while in some cases he should.
 Hopefully, Peter and me see eye to eye on most of these matters I guess.
 Mainly because the same critique and seeing I own already quite some books on Soul music, it didn’t make sense to purchase The Rough Guide to Soul and R&B written by the same author.

 The Rough Guide to World Music Volume 1 & 2 (3rd Edition) – I haven’t read it yet, but I’m anxiously waiting to do so.
 This will definitely compete for the crown together with The Rough Guide to Reggae maybe even surpassing it because of the extensive work that has been done to categorize a genre that is essentially a multitude of genres within one genre.
-Both are highly praised and by the looks of it the series is still waiting on the release of the third and final volume.
+Both are highly praised and by the looks of it the series is still waiting on the release of a third and final volume.
 Prices vary quite significantly.
 I have come across copies for up till 80 euro’s and used ones for less than 10 euro’s.

 The Rough Guide to Rock (3rd Edition) – Received my copy just the other day.
 In terms of pages it seems to be one of the most extensive in the series.
 New ones will cost you a pretty penny at least on Amazon (136 dollars and 51 cents to be exact), but I found a brand-new copy via a local reseller for only 30 euro’s.
 Looking at all the reviews it doesn’t get five out of five from everyone for lacking some artists, bands (Slayer for example) or albums in what seems to be an ever expanding genre.